thegrumpys/odop/client/docs/Help/helpLookup.md

 on-line Help topics that contain the target word or phrase.
 If possible, each entry in the list provides a brief block of text providing a bit of context for how the terms are used in the Help topic.
-Select the blue topic link to open a new browser tab containing that on-line Help entry.
+Select the blue topic link to open a new browser tab containing the associated on-line Help entry.

 &nbsp;